Karima Walker: Graves for the Rain

 East Wing Galleries

-Graves for the Rain is the first solo museum exhibition by artist and musician Karima Walker who works with sound, sculpture, and durational performance to consider ecological practices and grief in response to the hydrological death of the Santa Cruz River.
-Through recurring performances, Walker builds up an earthen sculpture and an immersive audio piece, accumulating layers of river material and sound over the course of the exhibition.
-Informed by the history of human intervention to the river and her ongoing sonic engagement with the landscape, Walker endeavors to understand the ways we relate to the land.
-Attuning to the river through listening and movement, she states, “I’m holding the microphone up to the river’s mouth, circling and circling, grieving in the absence of the body.
-Can I hear what the river is saying?”
+This is the first solo museum exhibition by artist and musician Karima Walker who works with sound, sculpture, and durational performance to respond to the hydrological death of the Santa Cruz River.
+Informed by the history of human intervention to the river and her sustained sonic engagement with the landscape, Walker creates an immersive audio piece and builds up an earthen sculpture that accumulates layers of river material and the artist’s footprints over the course of the exhibition.

 Process-performances by the artist will take place in the gallery throughout the exhibition’s duration beginning at the opening reception on Friday, September 13 at 8pm; and on Sundays at 2pm, on November 3, December 8, January 12, and February 2.